7 Amazing Lakes in Steamboat Springs, CO

 #3- Steamboat Lake

-Steamboat Lake is located within Steamboat Lake State Park in Clark, Colorado.
-It’s about a 35 minute drive from downtown Steamboat Springs, and a really easy-to-navigate drive.
 It’s a little windy, so if someone gets motion sick easily, you might want to grab some dramamine.
 (One of our kids lost it at the very end.)

 To spend the day at Steamboat Lake, you need to pay for a day use pass as you enter.
 There are stations near the lake or you can pay at the Visitor’s Center.

-Can you Swim at Steamboat Lake State Park?
+Can you Swim in Steamboat Lake??

 Yes!
 And you should because it’s awesome!

-Steamboat Lake is perfect to bring kids to.
-There’s a great roped-off swim beach where the water is shallow and the sand is fun.
-It’s also a great place to bring a paddle board, kayak, or even a boat.
 And if you’re looking for a place to camp near a lake in Colorado, this is one of the most convenient campground.
 Nearby is a laundromat, a small market, and showers and bathrooms.
 This is the perfect family camping spot in Steamboat.

 Why Steamboat Lake made the Amazing Lakes in Steamboat Springs list